xmunoz/bugzilla2gitlab/README.md

 ### Bugzilla

-This script relies on being able to fetch bug data by simply appending `&ctype=xml` to the end of the bugzilla bug url, and then parsing the resultant xml.
-If this trick doesn't work on your bugzilla installation, then bugzilla2gitlab won't work for you.
+This program relies on being able to fetch bug data by simply appending `&ctype=xml` to the end of the bugzilla bug url, and then parsing the resultant xml.
+If this trick doesn't work on your bugzilla installation, then bugzilla2gitlab probably won't work for you.

 ## Caveats